-Once a pupil's allergies have been identified, a meeting will be set up between the pupil's parents, the relevant classroom teacher, the school nurse and any other relevant staff members, in which the pupil's allergies will be discussed and a plan of appropriate action/support will be developed.

-All medical attention, including that in relation to administering medication, will be conducted in accordance with the Administering Medication Policy and the Supporting Pupils with Medical Conditions Policy.

-Parents will provide the school nurse with any necessary medication, ensuring that this is clearly labelled with the pupil's name, class, expiration date and instructions for administering it.

-Pupils will not be able to attend school or educational visits without any life-saving medication that they may have, such as AAIs.

-All members of staff involved with a pupil with a known allergy are aware of the location of emergency medication and the necessary action to take in the event of an allergic reaction.

-Any specified support which the pupil may require is outlined in their IHP.
+- 15.1 Once a pupil's allergies have been identified, a meeting will be set up between the pupil's parents, the relevant classroom teacher, and any other relevant staff members, in which the pupil's allergies will be discussed and a plan of appropriate action/support will be developed. - 15.2 All medical attention, including that in relation to administering medication, will be conducted in accordance with the Supporting Pupils with Medical Conditions Policy. - 15.3 Parents will provide the school with any necessary medication, ensuring that this is clearly labelled with the pupil's name, class, expiration date and instructions for administering it. - 15.4 Pupils will not be able to attend school or educational visits without any life-saving medication that they may have, such as AAIs. - 15.5 All members of staff involved with a pupil with a known allergy are aware of the location of emergency medication and the necessary action to take in the event of an allergic reaction. - 15.6 Any specified support which the pupil may require is outlined in their IHP.

-All staff members providing support to a pupil with a known medical condition, including those in relation to allergens, will be familiar with the pupil's IHP.

-Name of staff member is responsible for working alongside relevant staff members and parents in order to develop IHPs for pupils with allergies, ensuring that any necessary support is provided and the required documentation is completed, including risk assessments being undertaken.

-Name of staff member has overall responsibility for ensuring that IHPs are implemented, monitored and communicated to the relevant members of the school community.
+- 15.7 All staff members providing support to a pupil with a known medical condition, including those in relation to allergens, will be familiar with the pupil's IHP. - Sian King and Beckie Nobbs are responsible for working alongside relevant staff members and parents in order to develop IHPs for pupils with allergies, ensuring that any necessary support is provided and the required documentation is completed, including risk assessments being undertaken. - Beckie Nobbs has overall responsibility for ensuring that IHPs are implemented, monitored and communicated to the relevant members of the school community.

-Staff training
+16.0 Staff training

-Designated staff members will be trained in how to administer an AAI, and the sequence of events to follow when doing so.

-In accordance with the Supporting Pupils with Medical Conditions Policy, staff members will receive appropriate training and support relevant to their level of responsibility, in order to assist pupils with managing their allergies.

-The school will arrange specialist training on a termly basis where a pupil in the school has been diagnosed as being at risk of anaphylaxis.

-The relevant staff, e.g. kitchen staff, will be trained on how to identify and monitor the correct food labelling and how to manage the removal and disposal of PPDS foods that do not meet the requirements set out in Natasha's Law.

-The relevant members of staff will be trained on how to consistently and accurately trace allergencontaining food routes through the school, from supplier delivery to consumption.

-- Designated staff members will be taught to: - Recognise the range of signs and symptoms of severe allergic reactions. - Respond appropriately to a request for help from another member of staff. - Recognise when emergency action is necessary. - Administer AAIs according to the manufacturer's instructions. - Make appropriate records of allergic reactions.
+- 16.1 Designated staff members will be trained in how to administer an AAI, and the sequence of events to follow when doing so. - 16.2 In accordance with the Supporting Pupils with Medical Conditions Policy, staff members will receive appropriate training and support relevant to their level of responsibility, in order to assist pupils with managing their allergies. - 16.3 The school will arrange specialist training on a termly basis where a pupil in the school has been diagnosed as being at risk of anaphylaxis. - 16.4 The relevant staff, e.g. catering staff, will be trained on how to identify and monitor the correct food labelling and how to manage the removal and disposal of PPDS foods that do not meet the requirements set out in Natasha's Law. - 16.5 The relevant members of staff will be trained on how to consistently and accurately trace allergen-containing food routes through the school, from supplier delivery to consumption.
+Designated staff members will be taught to: - Recognise the range of signs and symptoms of severe allergic reactions. - Respond appropriately to a request for help from another member of staff. - Recognise when emergency action is necessary. - Administer AAIs according to the manufacturer's instructions. - Make appropriate records of allergic reactions.

-All staff members will:
+16.6 All staff members will: